 Embracing entrepreneurism is critical to the long-term health and vitality of a community.
 Entrepreneurs change the way we live and look at life.
 They are the dreamers who create out-of-the-box solutions to vexing problems.
 Entrepreneurs create new businesses and generate new wealth for community residents.
-They increase tax revenue available for community development.
+They increase tax revenue available for community development, visit seafarers tax deduction for more information.
 They push back on the status quo by focusing on what could be versus what is.

 Established companies in a community also benefit from by having access to a labor pool of people with entrepreneurial tendencies.
 According to the Kauffman Center for Entrepreneurial Leadership, “entrepreneurial behavior generates many outcomes including stronger civic leadership, better students, more productive workers, and enterprise creators.”

 Entrepreneurism is important enough a topic to community vitality that the International Economic Development Council offers a publication entitled Entreprenurial and Small Business Development Strategies.
 This publication helps economic development professionals think about how to create a community environment supportive of entrepreneurial thinking.

 So where in The United States is entrepreneurism currently embraced?

 Xavier University’s American Dream composite Index (ADCI) research can provide some insight into the question.
 The ADCI measures resident perception of 35 dimensions that make up the American Dream.
 One of the dimensions focuses specifically on entrepreneurial spirit (interest in the pursuit of new ideas and progress in life).